 Fairy Soup: fine motor and sensory play in the garden!

 Honestly!
 Science activities were never this pretty when I was a kid!
 You may remember that on Thursdays in my home daycare this year, I have only girls here.
-So we’ve been doing lots of Fairy activities on Thursdays have become the day that we do our Fairy activities!
+So Thursdays have become the day that we do our Fairy activities!
 Last week, we made Fairy Mud, you can click here to see how wonderful it was!
 This week, keeping with the theme, we headed out to garden for one of my favourite backyard water activities: Fairy Soup!
 Making fairy soup is a great way for kids to enjoy some water play while exploring treasures from the garden and strengthening their cutting skills.

 for your convenience, affiliate links have been added to this post

 They went for the glitter first.
 I kind of thought they would.

 If you know me at all, you know that the hooligans are a little glitter deprived.
 I’m a total glitterphobe, but after the success that we had using it in our fairy mud last week, I was happy to bring it out again today.
 I’m really making progress, aren’t I?
 Mind you, it helps that we’re outside.
 I’m pretty certain you’ll never see us generously dusting our crafts with the stuff.
 It’s just not gonna happen!

 Our rose bushes are in full bloom right now, so the blossoms are plentiful, and they were really fun to pull apart and decorate the soup with.